santiment/academy/src/docs/sanapi/complexity.md

 - Metric weight - **W**.
 Most metrics are stored in specialized fast data storage, so they have a smaller weight (0.3).
 The remaining metrics have a weight of 1.
 - Weighted number of assets - **A**.
-In case of returning data for many assets (timeseriesDataPerSlugJson API), the number of assets multiplied by a weight of 0.1, minimum of 1.
-In case of returning data for a single asset, the weight is 1.
+In the case of returning data for many assets (timeseriesDataPerSlugJson API), the number of assets is multiplied by a weight of 0.1, with a minimum of 1.
+In the case of returning data for a single asset, the weight is 1.
 - Subscription plan tier - **S**.
 The higher the user's plan, the larger the complexity limit (3 for Basic, 5 for Pro, 7 for Premium).
 As the complexity